For SharePoint on Premise, SharePoint Online

 Students will work with both modern and classic templates in this lab to accomplish a set of business objectives.

 Module 04: Site Collections

 Possibly one of the key concepts to a successful implementation and farm expansion is the understanding of the Site Collection in SharePoint.

 Students will learn how to request new site Collections from their SharePoint Administrators and then how to manage and configure the Site Collection settings and features to maximize the effectiveness of their site collections for their users.

 - Site Collection Features

-Lab 04: Students will be given a set of requirements and then build out one section of the entire architecture.
-They will use all of the concepts covered in the lecture and demo section in order to complete the lab.
-Building upon earlier concepts they optionally may use a site template created earlier.
+Lab 04 – Students will be given a set of requirements and then build out one section of the entire architecture.
+They will use all the concepts covered in the lecture and demo section in order to complete the lab.
 At this point, students will have built out a large portion of the infrastructure of a true Intranet within SharePoint.